I.N.K. Invisible Network of Kids: Main characters

-Voiced by Barbara Scaff.
+Vin (voiced by Barbara Scaff).
 Vin is the founder of the network.
 He always keeps his hair stylish and tries to keep himself cute.
 He describes himself as full of beauty and the most handsome guy in Pinkerton.
 In the episode "The New Student" it is revealed that Vin is an orphan.
 In "Voodoo Shampoo" and "The Outcast", it is revealed he may have feelings for Zero.
 In the episode "Lovestruck Stinkbomb", Vin and Zero are accused of being in love but they do not confirm anything.
 In episode "Ghost Of Pinkerton", during the Romeo and Juliet play, Vin and Zero share a kiss; in the episode "Back to the Past", at the end, he can be seen with hearts in his eyes as he looks at Zero, implying that he may have feelings for her.
 Although Zero's feeling are not as confirmed as Vin's, throughout the series they are shown to have the strongest relationship but also the one with the most 'awkward' moments.
 Vin also likes to annoy Burt the bully.
 It has also been said that Vin comes from the royal family, as at the end of "The Truth, The Whole Truth", Mr Soper sends his photo via letter addressed to the 'Royal Family' after Vin told Soper that he didn't have family to send his photo to.